 If you feel the need to choose a college to attend that has environmentally-conscious initiatives, this list of top “green schools” can be a starting point in your selection process.
 However, with all the different “green” systems for colleges out there, it was worth putting together a composite list of colleges and universities.
 The following list applies a number of selection filters (and/or) to form a composite ranking:

-- Inclusion a recent Princeton Review “green” schools list, especially in the last two years of their Honor Roll.
+- Inclusion in a recent Princeton Review “green” schools list

-- A recent rating of gold or silver from AASHE.org’s STARS list.
+- A recent rating of gold, silver, or bronze from AASHE.org’s STARS list.

 - Current or pending green initiatives.

 Those criteria, plus curated selection resulted in this article’s list of 50 top “green-conscious” U.S. college and university campuses.

 Acronyms Used in This Article:

 AASHE: Association for the Advancement of Sustainability in Higher Education.
 Use the main site to search for various degree programs relating to sustainability.